Ricardo López (stalker): Obsession with Björk

 In 1993, López became fixated on the Icelandic singer Björk.
 He began gathering information about her life, followed her career, and wrote her numerous fan letters.
 Initially, López cited her as his muse and said that his infatuation gave him a "euphoric feeling".
 As time passed, his fixation became all-consuming and he grew more disconnected from reality.
 In his diary, López wrote of longing to be accepted by Björk and to be a person who had "an effect on her life".
 He fantasized about inventing a time machine to travel to the 1970s and befriending her as a child.
-His fantasies about Björk were not sexual.
-In his diary, he wrote, "I couldn't have sex with Björk because I love her."
+López's fantasies about Björk were not sexual, writing "I couldn't have sex with Björk because I love her".
+López talked about his infatuation to his friends and brother, who called his interest obsessive and said he should "get a real woman".

 López's diary grew to 803 pages, with passages about his thoughts on Björk and his feelings of inadequacy due to being overweight, his disgust and embarrassment about his gynecomastia, and his inability to get a girlfriend.
-He wrote that he considered himself "a loser who never even learned to drive" and complained about his menial job as an exterminator that earned little money.
+He wrote that he considered himself "a loser who never even learned to drive" and complained about his menial job as an exterminator that earned little money, at times fantasising about becoming a presenter for the MTV Music Awards.
 The diary contained 168 references to López's feelings of failure, 34 references to suicide, and 14 references to murder.
 He made 408 references to Björk and 52 references to other celebrities.